camunda/camunda-docs/docs/components/modeler/bpmn/signal-events/signal-events.md

 A signal must define a `name`.
 The value is used to determine:

-- the name of the signal to broadcast for a signal throw event
+- The name of the signal to broadcast for a signal throw event.
-- the name of the signal to subscribe to for a signal catch event
+- The name of the signal to subscribe to for a signal catch event.

 Usually, the name of the signal is defined as a [static value](../../../concepts/expressions/#expressions-vs-static-values) (e.g. `order canceled`), but it can also be defined as an [expression](../../../concepts/expressions/)